Old Fashioned Slow Cooker Rice Pudding (Creamy, Easy, 5-Minute Prep)

 Ingredients

-- ½ cup Arborio rice, 125 ml
+- ½ cup Arborio rice - 125 ml

-- ½ cup sugar, 125 ml
+- ½ cup sugar - 125 ml

-- 4 cups whole milk, 3%
+- 4 cups whole milk - 3%

-- 3 Egg yolks, large, Tip: freeze the whites for later!
+- 3 Egg yolks - large, Tip: freeze the whites for later!

 - 1 tsp Vanilla

-- ¼ tsp Cinnamon, 1 mL
+- ¼ tsp Cinnamon - 1 mL

-- ½ cup Raisins , 125 ml / or dried cherries, cranberries or blueberries (your choice!)
+- ½ cup Raisins - 125 ml / or dried cherries, cranberries or blueberries (your choice!)

 Instructions

-- Pour the rice, milk and sugar into your slow cooker (spray with cooking spray) and cover and cook for 3.5 to 4 hours.
+- Set the slow cooker on the low setting and cook for 3.5 to 4 hours.
 Each hour give the rice a stir and cook until the rice is a bit mushy.

 - When that’s done, whisk the eggs together with a ½ cup of the hot rice mixture.
 This is called tempering the eggs.